AlexRITIAN/Daily/README.md

 My life is in these books,Read these and know my heart.
 We can't give up trying.The fight was worth it.
 All I ever wanted was a single thing worth fighting for.
+People always want to lead an active life,and is not it?